• Level of education

 Objectives

-In this course, students will learn about the various families of food additives, their functions and properties, both in terms of chemical and physical properties.
-Thus, students will also learn how these additives are integrated into food processing technologies.
+In this course, students will learn about the various families of food additives, their functions, and their properties, both in terms of chemical and physical properties.
+Students will also learn how these additives are integrated into food processing technologies.

 Read more